VeronicaLourens/vero-perfume/TESTING.md

 ## User Story Testing

 Vero Perfume e-commerce application has total 35 user stories.
 The finished site has covered and satisfied the 32 user storeis as I manually tested.
-The other 3 user stories are left for the future development due the project's current scope.
+The other user stories ```#5 #6 and #26``` are left for the future development due the project's current scope.

 The features of user storeis can be views on the [README.md](README.md) page's ```Existing Features``` section.